 Unlike impetigo, cellulitis is a deeper infection of the skin usually caused by the same bacteria.
 Cellulitis usually appears as an area of redness, swelling and tenderness and may be associated with fever when it is more severe and extensive.
 It can occur in people of any age, but it is more common in the elderly and in patients with diabetes mellitus.
 Cellulitis is treated with oral or intravenous antibiotics.

-Dr Wong Soon Tee is a well-trusted Dermatologist for more than 20 years.
+Dr Wong Soon Tee is a MOH accredited Dermatologist for more than 20 years.
 Consult Dr Wong for accurate diagnosis & effective treatment now.
-Call Assurance Skin Clinic at +65 6694 1121 for appointment.
+Call Assurance Skin Clinic at +65 6694 1121 for an appointment.